ganrad/ocp-springboot-data-rest/README.md

 1. OpenShift CP v3.6 or above.
 2. Select a MySql Server v5.7 (or above) image when deploying the database server Pod.

-This Springboot application demonstrates how to build and deploy a *Purchase Order* microservice as a containerized application on OpenShift CP.
+This Springboot application demonstrates how to build and deploy a *Purchase Order* microservice as a containerized application (po-service) on OpenShift CP.
 The deployed microservice supports all CRUD operations on purchase orders.

 ### A] First, create a new project in OpenShift using the Web Console (UI).
 Name the project as *myproject*.